AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/ajo-b2c/module3.4/ex5.md

 ![Journey Optimizer](./images/bej13.png)

-In the **Choose a segment** popup, search for your ldap and select the segment you created in [Module 2.3 - Real-time CDP - Build a segment and take action](./../../../modules/rtcdp-b2c/module2.3/real-time-cdp-build-a-segment-take-action.md) named `--demoProfileLdap-- - Interest in PROTEUS FITNESS JACKSHIRT`. for example: vangeluw - Interest in PROTEUS FITNESS JACKSHIRT.
+In the **Choose a segment** popup, search for your ldap and select the segment you created in [Module 2.3 - Real-time CDP - Build a segment and take action](./../../../modules/rtcdp-b2c/module2.3/real-time-cdp-build-a-segment-take-action.md) named `--aepUserLdap-- - Interest in PROTEUS FITNESS JACKSHIRT`. for example: vangeluw - Interest in PROTEUS FITNESS JACKSHIRT.
 Click **Save**.

 ![Journey Optimizer](./images/bej14.png)